 People and Culture

-Over the last 30 to 40 years the UK has changed greatly and has become much more cosmopolitan and multicultural.
-The UK is seen as a destination of great diversity with London being the hub for many internationals.
+The UK has a very multicultural society and is very open to new religions and cultures.
+While also keeping long-held traditions like maintaining a royal party, the UK has changed greatly and has become much more cosmopolitan and multicultural.
+The UK is seen as a destination of great diversity with London being the hub for many international students.

 In addition to Christianity, the UK has large numbers of practicing members of other major world religions, as follows:

-- Brummy people from Birmingham
+- Brummy: people from Birmingham

-- Mancunian people from Manchester
+- Mancunian: people from Manchester

-- West Country people from Devon, Cornwall and Bristol area
+- West Country: people from Devon, Cornwall and Bristol area

-- Scouser people from the Liverpool area
+- Scouser: people from the Liverpool area

-- Geordie people from Newcastler, Middlesborough and Sunderland
+- Geordie: people from Newcastler, Middlesborough and Sunderland

-- Scottish people from Scotland
+- Scottish: people from Scotland

-- Welsh people from Wales
+- Welsh: people from Wales